pali-english/pali-english.github.io/README.md

 that here we need to be restrained.
 But those who do understand this,
 being clever, settle their conflicts.

+    Pare ca na vijānanti, mayamettha yamāmase:
+        Pare: Others.
+        Ca: And.
+        Na: Not.
+        Vijānanti: Understand, know.
+        Mayam: We.
+        Ettha: Here, in this (situation/place).
+        Yamāmase: Should restrain ourselves, should control ourselves.

+    Ye ca tattha vijānanti, tato sammanti medhagā:
+        Ye: Those who.
+        Ca: And.
+        Tattha: There, in that (situation/place).
+        Vijānanti: Understand, know.
+        Tato: Then, from that.
+        Sammanti: Settle, appease.
+        Medhagā: Wise, intelligent, clever.

 Subhānupassiṁ viharantaṁ,
 indriyesu asaṁvutaṁ;